 The Gardens

-And then there's Longleaf — the main garden area next to the event center.
-It used to be a community swimming pool that shut down sometime in the nineties.
-Heather used to go there as a kid to swim.
-Now it's an outdoor event center with Edison lights and a dance floor, and the old pool area has been transformed into a mosaic of raised garden beds, benches, a waterfall, and a gazebo.
+And then there's the event center, up the hill past both museums, just past the greenhouses.
+It's beautifully renovated poolhouse with an outdoor garden behind it.
+The garden used to be the community swimming pool that shut down sometime in the nineties.
+My wife used to go there as a kid to swim.
+Now where the pool used to be, there are raised garden beds, benches, a waterfall, and a gazebo, with Edison lights and a dance floor out back.
 It's one of those transformations that only works because someone saw what the space could be instead of what it was.

 Around the Campus